luciancooper/tty-strings/README.md

 ### `codePointWidth(code)`

-Get the visual width of a unicode code point.
+Get the visual width of a unicode code point, this project's equivalent of [`wcwidth`](https://www.man7.org/linux/man-pages/man3/wcwidth.3.html).
+Using this function alone to accurately measure the visual width of strings is insufficient, instead use the [`stringWidth`](#stringwidthstring) or [`charWidths`](#charwidthsstring) functions as they take into account the context of each code point.

 * `code` - Unicode code point (must be a `number`).